Foxy/foxy-node-subscription-alert/README.md

 You can also create a file called `subject.txt` to customize the subject of the message.

+## Testing your emails

+By default Foxy Subscription Alert comes with the `testMode` set to `true`.
+You can set it to false in the `config.js` file.

+While it is set to true, instead of sending emails to your users, it will send emails to a test account it will setup for you automatically with the help of Ethereal mail.

+It will display a helpful message with the link to access your test account, a user and a password.

 ## Composing emails

 You can compose your emails in plain text, HTML or MJML.
 If you don't provide a plain text version, one will be automatically created for you.